nseguias/otc/README.md

 ## Improvements

-(2) The create_deal function also has an optional recipient (4) When both sides have deposited their tokens, the contract sends funds to both parties at the same time (no need to manually withdraw)
+(2) The create_deal function also has an optional recipient.

+(4) When both sides have deposited their tokens, the contract sends funds to both parties at the same time (no need to manually withdraw).

-(6) An optional timeout is required on deal creation (if None set, the default timeout is used -> set on instantiation) (\*) Update deal status from Open to Expired when time's up
+(6) An optional timeout is required on deal creation (if None set, the default timeout is used -> set on instantiation).

+(\*) Update deal status from Open to Expired when time's up.

 ## Assumptions

 (1) An OTC deal is a simple swap, regardless of the direction.
 Meaning, buy A with B is the same as selling B for A. A deal cannot be created without sending funds.

 (5) The creator of the deal can withdraw their funds at any time -> no rug possible as the contract sends (denom_out / amount_out) tokens to receiver as soon as they deposit